-There are very few things that are more frustrating than a computer that is running slowly – especially if you are relying on your computer to finish important work, study or meet strict deadlines.
+There are very few things that are more frustrating than a computer that is running slow – especially if you are relying on your computer to finish important work, study or meet strict deadlines.
 Before you loose your cool, here are a few things that you can check to help things get faster.

 Reboot your computer